soypunk/bbedit-post-to-metaweblog/README.md

 This is an AppleScript that will allow you to take the text contents of the front-most BBEdit window and post them to your MetaWeblog-capable blog server.
+At present there is no means to edit an existing entry but such a feature is on the drawing table.

 To install the script, place the contents of the Blog folder inside your BBEdit Scripts folder.
 This can be found by navigating to the